UnmaintainedProjects/conversation/README.md

 # gotgbot conversation

-A elegant conversation handler for gotgbot.
+An elegant conversation handler for gotgbot.

 ## Installation